AVJdataminer/Notes/Remote Secure Data Access.md

 ## 3. Private Github Repository
 This is best for smaller data, the max file size is 25GB.
-In this case data is uploaded by the client and I am added to the repository as a user.
+In this case data is uploaded by the client and I am added to the repository as a collaborator.
+This is free up to 500 M

 5.
 ## VPN